Ludworth Tower

 Ludworth Tower was a manor house and later a pele tower in the pit village of Ludworth, County Durham.
 Only ruins survive today.

+History

 Ludworth Tower was built by the de Ludworth family and it passed into the hands of the Holden family, who added the tower in 1411.
 Roger Holden gained a licence on 6 August 1422 to crenelate Ludworth Tower to Thomas Holden by Cardinal Thomas Langley and during the same year Thomas added a rectangular pele tower to the structure which was at least three storeys high.

 In 1785 W. Hutchinson noted that Ludworth Tower was a ruin.

 In 1890, most of the ruins collapsed, leaving only the ruins that survive today extant.
 In 1905 a ditch was apparently discovered near the tower but no signs of the ditch survive today.
 The only surviving remains are the barrel-vaulted basement, the three storey west wall and fragments of a first floor spiral stair in the south wall.